johman10/flood-for-transmission/README.md

 1. This project does not require any running process, which makes it super lightweight.
 1. It's dedicated to support Transmission as good as possible.
 1. It uses the recommended way from Transmission to load the UI, by setting an environment variable.
-1. This project can be installed as an PWA, which makes it behave like a native app.

 # Getting started